wso2/docs-is/en/docs/develop/apis/call-admin-services.md

 A service in WSO2 IS is defined by the following components:

--   Service component: provides the actual service
+-   Service component: provides the actual service.
--   UI component: provides the Web user interface to the service
+-   UI component: provides the Web user interface to the service.
 -   Service stub: provides the interface to invoke the service generated from the service Web Services Description Language ( WSDL).